Khalil00028/Jupyter_Projects/README.md

 # Jupyter_Projects
-Jupyter Notebooks with Models Note Deployed.
+Jupyter Notebooks with Models Not Deployed.